Fire-crested Alethe

 About the Fire-crested Alethe

 The Fire-crested Alethe belongs to the family Turdidae, within the order Passeriformes.
-These birds typically live typically 5-6 years, with some individuals reaching up to 8 years..
+These birds typically live 5-7 years on average, with some living up to 9 years..

 How to Identify a Fire-crested Alethe